sergionjr/sergionjr/README.md

 ### Hey! 👋
 My name is Sergio Nogueira, I am a recent graduate from the University of Colorado Boulder.
 I am a full stack developer who specializes in C# & Python 3.
 (Though I do have experience with JS, HTML and CSS).
 I am currently looking for work.
-Whenever I am not programming, you will find me hiking, at the gym, or learning piano.
+Whenever I am not programming, you will find me at the gym, cooking, or learning piano.